JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

     is above it.
 * Navigate to destination X simultaneously popping the back stack up to destination Y (by adding a `popUpTo()` argument to a `.navigate()` call).
+* Process popping an empty back stack (which would land the user on an empty screen).
 * Maintain several back stacks for different parts of the app.
     For example, in apps with bottom navigation you can maintain a separate `NavHost` and therefore back stack for each tab separately, then restore them when needed.